python-jsonschema/jsonschema/docs/faq.rst

 Frequently Asked Questions
 ==========================

-**Why doesn't my schema that has a :validator:`default` property actually set the default on my instance?**
+**Why doesn't my schema that has a default property actually set the default on my instance?**

 The basic answer is that the specification does not require that